jpdery/moobile-core-doc/Source/Control/Control.md

 Events {#events}
 --------------------------------------------------------------------------------

-The `Moobile.Control` class does not define additional events.
+This class does not define additional events.

 Members {#members}
 --------------------------------------------------------------------------------

-The `Moobile.Control` class does not define additional members.
+This class does not define additional members.

 Methods {#methods}
 --------------------------------------------------------------------------------

 ### setDisabled(value) {#setDisabled}

-Sets whether the control is disabled.
+Sets whether this control is disabled.
 The CSS class `is-disabled` is added to the control element upon being disabled.

-Events won't be fired when the control is disabled.
+Events won't be fired when this control is disabled.

 #### Parameters:

 Name    | Type    | Description
 ------- | ------- | -----------
-`value` | Boolean | Whether the control is disabled.
+`value` | Boolean | Whether this control is disabled.

 #### Returns: